oyvholm/geocalc/README.md

 ## Development

-The `master` branch is considered stable, no unstable development happens there.
+The `master` branch is considered stable; no unstable development happens there.
 Every new functionality or bug fix is created on topic branches which may be rebased now and then.
 All tests on `master` (executed with "make test") MUST succeed.
 If any test fails, it's